edwinm/bitstorm.org/weblogdata/weblog/2022-12/Intl.md

 ---

 Developers often complain when they have to support time zones or daylight saving time.
-The time they want to show differs by one (or more) hour from the time is in the data.
-Sometimes they solve this by adding the difference themselves, not knowing that this only made the problem worse and the time after the next one summer-winter time change is probably incorrect again.
+The time they want to show differs by one (or more) hours from the time in the data.
+Sometimes they solve this by adding the difference themselves, not knowing that this only made the problem worse and the time after the next summer-winter time change is probably incorrect again.

 While the solution is very simple.
 Always save time as GMT, so without time zone offset and without daylight saving time.
 You can use the Unix epoch for this, which is the number of seconds since January 1, 1970 GMT.